California city ex-manager gets 12 years in prison for corruption

 He will serve the sentence concurrent with a 33-month federal sentence imposed earlier in the week for a tax-fraud scheme designed to conceal part of his large, publicly funded income, Los Angeles Superior Court Judge Kathleen Kennedy ruled.

-The revelations of the inflated salaries for Rizzo and other officials in Bell, a working-class suburb of Los Angeles, fueled statewide debate over public pay.
+The revelations of the inflated salaries for Rizzo and other officials in Bell, a working-class municipality near Los Angeles, fueled statewide debate over public pay.

-Rizzo apologized in court on Wednesday, recounting how his approach to managing the city changed in the years after he was hired in the early 1990s.

-"For the first 12 years, we ran a very good, tight ship, we didn't have any issues and beginning in the 13th year I breached the public's confidence by starting to look at the position more towards myself than towards the community," he said, according to video news footage.

-"I am very, very sorry for that," Rizzo said.
-"I apologize for that, if I could go back and make changes, I would."

-Aside from collecting a salary roughly twice that of President Barack Obama, Rizzo took in hundreds of thousands of dollars a year in unused vacation time, prosecutors said.
+"I did breach the public confidence," Rizzo said, according to City News Service.
+"I am very, very sorry, and I apologize for that."

-In federal court on Monday, Rizzo was sentenced to 33 months in prison after he pleaded guilty to conspiracy and filing a false tax return with the Internal Revenue Service.
-He will remain free until he turns himself in to federal prison officials in May.
+In U.S. District Court, Rizzo on Monday was sentenced to 33 months in federal prison after he pleaded guilty to conspiracy and filing a false tax return with the Internal Revenue Service.

+Kennedy allowed Rizzo to remain free until he turns himself in to federal prison officials on May 30.

 Last week, Rizzo's aide Angela Spaccia was sentenced to more than 11 years in prison after she was convicted in December of 11 felony counts, including misappropriation of public funds and conflict of interest for writing her own contracts for the city.